cotes2020/jekyll-theme-chirpy/.github/CONTRIBUTING.md

 ## Feature Request

-Basically, it is recommended to first submit a `Feature Request` issue to discuss whether your idea fits the project.
-Once the discussion is complete and the request is approved, fork this project, complete the development of new features, and submit a Pull Request.
+Basically, to ensure that the blog design is not confused, we do not accept suggestions for design changes, such as colors scheme, fonts, typography, etc. As long as your request is not a design issue, it is recommended to first submit a `Feature Request` issue to discuss whether your idea fits the project.
+Once the discussion is complete and the request is approved, fork this project, complete the development of new features, and submit a `Pull Request`.
 What's more, the PR should be merged into `master` branch without conflict.

 ---